moro23/moro_2120196014/README.md

 For now that is core of the app but I intend to use the incremental approach to Software development, hence I would be added some features during the development life cycle of the application.

 I have created a new branche called "Assigments" and I have uploaded all my snapshots at that branch.

+I have created another branche called "Final_Project" which contains all the source code for my Final project.
+Thank you